jerrylee17/workshop-series/README.md

 ## Purpose
-This workshop series helps students get a jump start learning it and equip them with the tools they need to make more efficient code.
+This workshop series helps students get a jump start learning data structures and algorithm and equips them with the tools they need to make more efficient code.

 ## Summary
 This is a series of workshops with different instructors.